bratpeki/modern-milkytracker-guide/docs/basics.md

 Also, notice that instead of the `-`, there is now a `#` for sharp notes in the first row.<br>
 This saves up on screen space.

+Sometimes, as is the case for MT, you'll hear the term "channel" begin used instead of "track".
+We'll mostly be using the term "track", since it's generaly more common.

 ## Patterns

 The next step up after tracks are patterns, collections of multiple tracks.<br>